ColumbusStateWorkforceInnovation/Java-IV-course-outline/lab-2/README.md

 # Lab 2 - Mocks, Stubs, Entities, and Persistence

-This lab checks your knowledge of the content in chapters five and six of the *Spring Web Essentials* book.
+This lab checks your knowledge of the content in chapters five through seven of the *Spring Web Essentials* book.

 ## Before you begin